marionbarker/loopdocs/docs/browser/bb-update.md

     **Do not miss the final step in this section.
 After you delete certificates, you must run the Action for `Create Certificates` before you can build an app again.**

 1. Use this link to view your [Apple Developer Certificates](https://developer.apple.com/account/resources/certificates/list){: target="_blank" }
-    * If your screen shows no Certificates and you see a message "Getting Started with Certificates", your certificate already expired and was removed by *Apple*; so skip ahead to Step 2: Navigate to your `Match-Secrets` Repository
+    * If your screen shows no Certificates and you see the message "Getting Started with Certificates", your certificate already expired and was removed by *Apple*; so skip ahead to Step 2: Navigate to your `Match-Secrets` Repository
     * Carefully examine the `Type` column - do **not** delete a `Development Certificate`
         * If you do not have any rows that say `Distribution Certificate`, your certificate already expired and was removed by *Apple*; so skip ahead to Step 2
         * If your certificate has an expiration date several months in the future - you can wait and renew your certificate later; skip ahead to [Update `Fork`](#update-fork)